 If you are looking for a regular space to hold your group's meetings, you can contact the Students' Union who might be able to book and space for clubs and societies and films.

-If you cannot attend a class you should report your absence to your lecturer or School Office as soon as possible.
+If you cannot attend a class you should liaise with your tutors to catch up on any missed learning.

 To check which modules you are currently registered to, go to myUCLan Study Record, then select 'Services for Students' the 'View Course Information'.
-If your modules are missing and you haven't recently submitted a module registration form, alert your School Office immediately
+If your modules are missing and you haven't recently submitted a module registration form, alert your CAS hub immediately

 Registered modules should appear on your online timetable, and as study spaces in Blackboard eLearn, within 24 hours of appearing on your study record.
-Your School Office is responsible for adding modules to your study record so advise them straight away if modules are missing.
+Your CAS hub is responsible for adding modules to your study record so advise them straight away if modules are missing.

 Timetable changes occur for various reasons e.g.: a lecturer is off sick, the room isn't suitable for your session, or your lecturer has changed so we need to move the day/time of your session.
 You should be informed of last-minute changes by email or SMS but should check your online timetable daily (e.g. via the Student Portal) to double-check.